 Protect Client Property Before Starting Work

-Use drop sheets, masking, and protective coverings on all surfaces near your work area.
-Good preparation reduces the risk of accidental damage claims and demonstrates due diligence to your insurer if a claim does arise.
+Use drop sheets, masking tape, and protective coverings on every surface near your work area.
+Thorough preparation reduces the likelihood of accidental damage claims and demonstrates due diligence to your insurer if a claim does arise.

 2